nubank/state-flow/README.md

 An integration testing framework for building and composing test flows with support for clojure.test and midje

-The StateFlow library aim to provide a compositional way in which one could implement integration tests.
-The main advantage of this approach is to reduce coupling between test steps and allow for more reusability and composability of flows.
+StateFlow provides a compositional approach to implementing integration tests.
+The goal is to reduce coupling between test steps in order to support reuse and composition of flows.

 ## The flow macro

-Defining a flow is done by using the `flow` macro, which expects a description as first parameter and a variable number of steps that can be other flows, bindings or primitives.
+Defining a flow is done with the `flow` macro, which expects a description and a variable number of steps that can be other flows, bindings or primitives.

 Flow macro syntax:
 ```clojure